PastIn Person

 Attorney at Baker McKenzie

-Danielle Benecke is a global IP and technology attorney at Baker McKenzie, focusing on the regulation and use of AI technologies.
+Danielle Benecke is a global IP and technology attorney at Baker McKenzie, specializing in AI regulation and innovation.

 David Freeman Engstrom